Melon Farmers Original Version

 Google to be sued for misleadingly naming Chrome's 'incognito mode' when in fact Google continues to snooping on browsing history and hands over the data to ne'er do wells such as advertisers and police

-google chrome logo A US federal judge has decided that an attempt to launch a class action lawsuit against Google can proceed.
+A US federal judge has decided that an attempt to launch a class action lawsuit against Google can proceed.
 The filing concerns the incognito (or private) mode in Google's Chrome that five plaintiffs say is misleading users into expecting that their personal data would be protected while using the browser in this way.

 Chrome informs incognito users that they'd gone incognito: now you can browse privately.
 This might lead many to believe they are free from Google's own invasive and omnipresent tracking and data collection, but in reality it only means other people who use the device won't see your browsing activity.
 But Google does not inform users that it will continue to collect data for targeted ads.